forresttindall/RGB-JHewitt-Wardriver/README.md

 1. Solder the button and LEDs according to the provided instructions.
 2. Install the provided code onto the device.
-3. For a installation guide of the mod, visit [www.forresttindall.com](http://www.forresttindall.com). also see [463n7s video here](https://www.youtube.com/watch?v=snlNfVZJ6Xw&t=24s) for a full video guide.
+3. For an installation guide of the mod, visit [www.forresttindall.com](http://www.forresttindall.com).
+Also see [463n7s video here](https://www.youtube.com/watch?v=snlNfVZJ6Xw&t=24s) for a full video guide.

 ## Usage